Skip to main content

 Town councils (and parish and community councils) form the first tier of local government in England and Wales.
 Town councils are statutory bodies and their activities are governed by legislation.
 Town councillors (sometimes called members) are people who live or work locally and are immersed in their community.
 They are elected by the people on the electoral register in their area usually every four years.

 Town councils vary in size, activities and in the populations they represent.
-Bletchley and Fenny Stratford Town Council represents a population of 21,500 (Census 2021) and has 21 council seats and elections to these seats will next take place on 2 May 2024.
+Bletchley and Fenny Stratford Town Council represents a population of 21,500 (Census 2021) and has 21 council seats.

 Town councils have the power to raise a “precept” (a kind of council tax), they may also charge for some services and apply for grants and other funding.
 This income allows the town council to conduct its business.